lucidjuvenal/radvac_collections/about_radvac.md

 # How does  RadVax interact with the commercial vaccines?
 You can and should take a commercial vaccine as soon as you are able to.

 You can also take RadVax, as there should be no negative interactions between them.
 RadVax recruits a different part of the immune system than commercial vaccines (T-cells, as opposed to B-cells), so it is a complement, not a substitute.
-It will provide additional protection to you and your family that you can't get from commercial vaccines, so you should still take both.
+It will provide **additional protection** to you and your family that you can't get from commercial vaccines, so you should still **take both**.

 # In which ways is RadVax better than commercial vaccines?
 RadVax has a few strengths that commercial vaccines don't, both on the personal level, but also on a public-policy level.